Starchild (song)

 "Starchild" is a song written by Wally Badarou, Mark King and Phil Gould.
-It was released in 1981 as part of the British pop band Level 42's debut studio album.
+It was released in 1981 as part of English jazz-funk band Level 42's eponymous debut album.
 The song was released as single in the same year.
 It peaked at #47 on the UK Singles Chart and entered the American Club Play Singles chart at #60.
 It was Level 42's fifth single and was the band's first song to enter the Club Play Singles.

-It was also sampled for the remix of The Bucketheads' "Time and Space".
+It was also sampled for the remix of the Bucketheads' "Time and Space".

-The single has been released in six countries beyond the United Kingdom, including Ireland, the United States and Germany.
+The single has been released in six countries beyond the United Kingdom, including Ireland, the United States, Germany, Belgium and The Netherlands.
 In 2001, it was re-released by the label Peppermint Jam Records in the United Kingdom and Germany.